Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 Morgo Delwur or any other resident of [[Syrinlya]] can point out the Buyer’s hut to the characters.
 It is Syrinlya’s largest yurt.
 When the characters enter, read:

-The Buyer (lawful neutral, nonbinary, high elf [mage](https://www.dndbeyond.com/monsters/mage)) is a mysterious elf who purchases Aeorian relics in [[Syrinlya]] for the Uthodurnian government.
+The Buyer (lawful neutral, nonbinary, high [[Elves|elf]] [mage](https://www.dndbeyond.com/monsters/mage)) is a mysterious elf who purchases [[Aeor|Aeorian]] relics in [[Syrinlya]] for the Uthodurnian government.
 See the “[Syrinlya](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-[[eiselcross]]#Syrinlya "Syrinlya")” section of chapter 3 for more information about the Buyer and their business.
 The green [faerie dragon](https://www.dndbeyond.com/monsters/faerie-dragon-older) is Dew, the elf’s familiar.

 The Buyer has been in [[Syrinlya]] since the day the outpost was founded.
 They can answer any questions the characters might have about the outpost’s history, the island of Foren, or frigid woe.
-If the characters want to confirm that the Buyer is able to quickly send the cure for frigid woe to [[Palebank Village]], the elf tells them that the stone chest in the yurt has the magical capability to teleport objects on command.
+If the characters want to confirm that the Buyer is able to quickly send the cure for frigid woe to [[Palebank Village]], the [[Elves|elf]] tells them that the stone chest in the yurt has the magical capability to teleport objects on command.

-In addition to the aid they provide in getting the cure back to [[Palebank Village]], the Buyer offers to purchase any Aeorian relics the characters want to sell.
+In addition to the aid they provide in getting the cure back to [[Palebank Village]], the Buyer offers to purchase any [[Aeor|Aeorian]] relics the characters want to sell.

 A [detect magic](https://www.dndbeyond.com/spells/detect-magic) spell reveals that the chest radiates an aura of conjuration magic.
 When an item is placed in the chest, the Buyer can teleport it to secret locations in [[Uthodurn]] or its outpost of [[Palebank Village]], with those locations known only to the authorities of those settlements.